Whisky-and-Wheels/website/content/trips/outer-hebrides-skye/benbecula.md

 ---
-tags: outer-hebrides-skye
+ascent: 285
+average_speed: 20.4
 date: 2023-07-29
-title: Benbecula
-kilometres: 58.8
-start: North Bay
+descent: 281
 end: Benbecula
-average_speed: 20.4
-total_duration: "2:53:17"
-ascent: 285
-descent: 281
+kilometres: 58
 permalink: false
+sidetrip_duration: 0:0:0
+sidetrip_km: 0
+start: North Bay
+tags: outer-hebrides-skye
+title: Benbecula
+total_duration: '2:53:17'
 ---

 Luckily, our B&B owner was well-stocked for first aid and had two large bandages to spare.
 Jack said changing the bandage to this new one felt like changing out of 5-day-old underwear.